West De Pere High School

-West De Pere High School is one of two public high schools in De Pere, Wisconsin, USA.
-Built in 1960, it serves students in the 9th to the 12th grade.
+West De Pere High School is one of two public high schools in De Pere, Wisconsin, United States.
+Built in 1960, it serves students in 9th through 12th grade.
 The school's mascot is the Phantom.
-The Phantoms compete in the Bay Conference.
+The Phantoms compete in the Fox River Classic Conference.

 History

 In 2018, a referendum passed to add a second-story addition to the high school.
 The referendum has been somewhat controversial because of the needed increase in taxes to pay for the expansion.